 The touchpad shown above only has power, ground, clock, and data pins on the main connector.
 To find which is clock and which is data, use the trial and error method described below.
 If there are too many possible signal pins on the connector to use the trial and error method, use the following procedure to weed out the obvious pins that can't be clock or data:

 Only look at connector pins that go directly to the main touchpad chip.
 You are looking for 2 pins with very similar characteristics that behave like logic inputs.
 Measure and record the resistance for each pin to power and to ground.
+Next set your ohm meter to diode mode and connect the positive lead from your meter to ground.
+Use the negative lead to probe each of the possible clock and data pins in order to forward bias the ESD protection diodes.
+These pins (and any other logic signal pins) will read approximately 0.7 volts when an ESD diode is found.
 Sometimes the left/right buttons are wired to the connector directly.
-Push the left and right touchpad buttons to see if the resistance changes so you can eliminate this pin.
+Switch your meter back to resistance and push the left and right touchpad buttons to see if the resistance changes so you can eliminate this pin.
 Put 3.3 volts across the touchpad power and ground pins (or 5 volts if you're certain this touchpad is a 5 volt device).
 Measure and record the voltage on each of the possible pins with a 10K pull down resistor to ground followed by the same resistor pulled up to power.
-This will show if the signal is being driven by the Synaptics chip and can be eliminated.
+This will show if the signal is being driven by the main touchpad chip and can be eliminated.
 Remove the resistors and push the left and right touchpad buttons to see if the pin voltage changes.
 Analyze the results of the resistance and voltage measurements to find the signals that act like logic inputs:

 - Eliminate any pin that measures 2KΩ or less to power or to ground.